 Before joining Taylor Labor Law, Mr. Horlacher litigated high-conflict cases in Los Angeles’s Juvenile Dependency Court.
 As a trial attorney, Mr. Horlacher represented hundreds of clients in cases involving serious allegations, including sexual abuse, domestic violence, and substance abuse.
 Mr. Horlacher argued cases before the Court every day for two years, adjudicated approximately two dozen bench trials, and helped hundreds of families from our most vulnerable communities.

 When Mr. Horlacher first practiced law, he worked as an in-house attorney for a West Los Angeles financial services firm.
-As an in-house attorney, Mr. Horlacher became familiar with human resources and labor practices, as well as with taxation and corporate compliance issues.
+As an in-house attorney, Mr. Horlacher became familiar with human resources and labor practices, as well as with corporate compliance issues.